Physical, emotional and social effects of HS

 Social effects of HS

-HS can stop doing the things that you enjoy.
+HS can stop you doing the things that you enjoy.
 You might avoid hobbies or social situations because of your symptoms.

 You might refuse an opportunity at work, like giving a talk or managing a project.
 Maybe you avoid physical closeness with friends and family.